Henry T. Rainey: Early years

 Rainey attended the public schools and Knox Academy and Knox College, Galesburg, Illinois.
 He transferred to, and graduated from Amherst College in 1883 and then the Northwestern University School of Law, in Chicago which he graduated in 1885.
 He was admitted to the bar in 1885 and commenced practice in Carrollton, Illinois.

 Political career

 Rainey was appointed master in chancery for Greene County, Illinois, from 1887 until 1895, when he resigned, and returned to private practice.
 He then decided to return to politics in 1902 getting elected to Congress and serving for nine terms before losing to Guy L. Shaw in 1920.
 Two years later, he won back his seat and served until his death.
 The 1903 Congressional Directory notes that Rainey "belongs to the Knights of Pythias, the Independent Order of Odd Fellows, the Modern Woodmen, the Mutual Protective League, and the Elks."

 Leadership

-Due to the Great Depression, the Republican party lost its majority in a landslide, and, with John Nance Garner elevated to the Speakership, Rainey ran for, and defeated John McDuffie for the Majority leadership.
-McDuffie remained as Whip.
+Due to the Great Depression, the Republican Party lost its majority in a landslide which elevated John Nance Garner to the Speakership.
+Rainey ran for and defeated John McDuffie for the Majority Leader position.
+McDuffie ultimately remained as Majority Whip.